apache/jena/jena-rdfconnection/Documentation.md

-In addition to the SPARQL Graph Store Protocol, operations on whole datasets are provided for fetching (HTTP GET), adding data (HTTP POST) and settign the data (HTTP PUT) on a dataset URL.
+In addition to the SPARQL Graph Store Protocol, operations on whole datasets are provided for fetching (HTTP GET), adding data (HTTP POST) and setting the data (HTTP PUT) on a dataset URL.
 This assumes the remote server supported these REST-style operations.
 Apache Jena Fuseki does provide these.